 The Pilot Research Grant was designed to assist investigators in conducting feasibility studies, collecting preliminary data or other research assistance necessary to advance the project.
 Outcomes from this funding will ideally help prepare investigators to pursue additional, larger forms of grant funding.

-If awarded a grant, you will be required to provide a mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.
+If awarded a grant, you will be required to provide two mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.

-The application period is three-months in duration.
-Applications will be posted on the Sjögren’s Foundation website at the beginning of November and will be due on February 1st the following year.
+The application period for the Pilot and High Impact Grants is three-months in duration.
+Applications will be posted on the Sjögren’s Foundation website at the on November 1 and will be due on February 1st the following year.

 Yes, no cost extensions are considered on a case by case basis and require the grantee to submit a written request.